parttimenerd/condensed-data/README.md

           - 2: value in cache, followed by the index (id starting at 2 in the cache)
         - 2: reference into cache per embedding type
           - ...
+      - Unsigned varint: reduction id (used in JFR), 0 for none
+    - Unsigned varint: reduction id
     - The fields are stored in the order they are defined

 The primitive types (not array or struct) are trivially parsed according to their specification.